Active Learning for Cost-Sensitive Classification

-Note that $\theta_2$ can be much smaller than $K\theta_1$, as demonstrated through an example in the next section.
+Note that $\theta_2 \df{ \leq K\theta_1}$ \df{always and it can be much smaller}, as demonstrated through an example in the next section.
 In such cases, only a few labels are ever queried and the $L_2$ bound in the high noise case reflects this additional savings over passive learning.
-Unfortunately, in low noise conditions, the $L_2$ bound depends directly on $K\theta_1$, so that we do not benefit when $\theta_2 \ll K\theta_1$.
-This can be resolved by letting $\psi_i$ in the algorithm depend on the noise level $\tau$, but we prefer to use the more robust choice $\psi_i = 1/\sqrt{i}$ which still allows \alg to partially \emph{adapt} to low noise and achieve low label complexity.
+Unfortunately, in low noise conditions, \dfc{the $L_2$ bound depends directly on $K\theta_1$, so that } we do not benefit when $\theta_2 \ll K\theta_1$.
+This can be resolved by letting $\psi_i$ in the algorithm depend on the noise level $\tau$, but we prefer to use the more robust choice $\psi_i = 1/\sqrt{i}$ which still allows \alg to partially adapt to low noise and achieve low label complexity.

 The main improvement over~\citet{krishnamurthy2017active} is demonstrated in the label complexity bounds under low noise assumptions.
 For example, under Massart noise, our bound has the optimal $\log(n)/\tau^2$ rate, while the bound in~\citet{krishnamurthy2017active} is exponentially worse, scaling with $n^\beta/\tau^2$ for $\beta \in (0,1)$.
 This improvement comes from explicitly enforcing monotonicity of the version space, so that once a regressor is eliminated it can never force \alg to query again.
 Algorithmically, computing the maximum and minimum costs with the monotonicity constraint is much more challenging and requires the new subroutine using MW.